cyclr/docs/pages/v2/05-application-connectors/information/simitive-abc-he-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

 ## Custom Object (Period Version)

 Use custom objects to set the Simitive ABC-HE period version per group of methods.
-Multiple custom objects allow multiple period versions to be set per connector installation.
+Multiple custom objects allow you to set multiple period versions per connector installation.

 ### Set up a custom object

-This will create a new method category.
-Inside this category, all methods will have the same period version.
-To set up a custom object:
+You can create a new custom object category, and all methods inside the category have the same period version:

-1. Go to the Simitive ABC-HE connector Settings page:
+1. Go to the Simitive ABC-HE connector settings page:
     - For template connectors: **Cyclr Console** > **Templates** > **Template Connectors** > **Simitive ABC-HE** > **Edit Connector**.
     - For connectors within a cycle: **Cycle Builder** > **Application Connectors** > **Simitive ABC-HE** > **Settings**.
 2. Under the **Methods and Fields** heading, expand the **Custom Object (Period Version)** category.